-If you are looking for other ideas remember you can order my new book, “The Best of One Tank Trips” on this page.
+Remember, If you are looking for other interesting things to do this year get a copy of my new book, “The Best of One Tank Trips” You can order an autographed copy on this page.

-Remember, if you would like other ideas for trips this summer, my new book, “The Best of One Tank Trips” is now available on line,in stores and even here on this website.
+By the way, if you are looking for more ideas this summer, don’t forget my new book, “The Best of One Tank Trips” is now available for order on this page.